Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/README.md

 Run the "runSpaTests" script, that builds and runs the tests, saying the number of tests and possible failures.

+To check the coverage, go the the SPA folder, then coverage and open the index.html file.

 ## 4. How to Run